 4. Give your myths context

 Consider the culture you’re writing for.
-If your mythology is real (high fantasy), this will change the stories.
+If your mythology is real (such as in high fantasy where gods walk the earth), this will change the stories.
 They may be more accurate, as they might have come directly from a god’s mouth or an oracle.
 Authors who speak ill of the gods may find themselves struck by lightning.
 And the portrayals of good and evil may be affected by the politics of the pantheon.

 - Related post: What is Black Magic?